Causal Inference on Networks under Continuous Treatment Interference: Conclusions

 The correlation between local and foreign policies --- as mediated by the trade network --- points to new directions of research and it may provide interesting insights to assess the indirect effects of policy changes.
-This is, for instance, the case of the Single Farm Payment implemented in 2003 under the Common Agricultural Policy of the European Union (EU), which consisted in detaching farmers' income payments from the production of specific crops to increase the flexibility of farm decision making and ultimately reduce the level of EU intervention.
+This is, for instance, the case of the Single Farm Payment implemented in 2003 under the Common Agricultural Policy of the European Union (EU), which consisted in detaching farmers' income payments from the production of specific crops to reduce the level of EU intervention.
 It is also the case of the currently restrictions policy measures implemented by some countries in order to ensure adequate domestic supplies and shield their consumers from price volatility during the highly debated COVID-19 crisis.
 The framework provided in this paper might contribute to an assessment of the indirect consequences of these policies on partner countries.

-However, even though this paper makes a concrete step forward in causal inference studies accounting for network structures, a serious limitation lies in the assumption that limits spillover effects to first-order network neighbors.
-While this is common in the literature, the plausible presence of higher-order interference might bias the estimates of both direct and first-order spillover effects.
-Finally, the bootstrap procedure that we employ in our empirical application relies on an independent sampling strategy with replacement, which is only appropriate if the analyst can rule out the presence of a residual correlation between potential outcomes of partner countries after conditioning for covariates.
-Clustering at the geographical level or by employing a community detection algorithm (see \citet{Forastiere:2019}) would be a promising avenue for future research.